Has rape become normalized in India? – DW – 03/05/2024

 They say men from dominant castes often use sexual violence as a weapon to reinforce repressive gender and caste hierarchies.

-The fatal gang rape of Jyoti Singh, a 23-year-old physiotherapy trainee, who became known across the globe as 'Nirbhaya' (meaning "fearless") in December 2012, triggered outrage and put the spotlight on women in the country, prompting stricter laws on sexual violence.

-The notorious 2012 gang rape and murder of 23-year-old Dehli student Jyoti Singh sparked nationwide protests and put the spotlight on women's safety in India.
+The fatal 2012 gang rape and murder of 23-year-old Dehli student Jyoti Singh sparked nationwide protests and put the spotlight on women's safety in India.

 Despite this, sexual crime has not gone away.
 The nature of rape has become more aggressive, more brutalized and to an extent become a form of vigilantism and gangsterism.